GoogleChrome/web.dev/src/site/content/en/learn/html/tables/index.md

 In this section, we are going to discuss all the elements that make up the table, along with some accessibility and usability features you should consider as you present tabular data.
 While Learn HTML isn't fundamentally about CSS, and there is an entire course dedicated to learning CSS, we will cover some table-specific CSS properties.
 Table elements, in order

 The `<table>` tag wraps the table content, including all the table elements.
 The implicit ARIA role of a `<table>` is `table`; assistive technologies know this element is a table structure containing data arranged in rows and columns.
-If the table maintains a selection state, has two-dimensional navigation, or allows the user to rearrange cell order, set `role=”grid”`.
-If the rows of the `grid` can be expanded and collapsed, use `role=”treegrid”` instead.
+If the table maintains a selection state, has two-dimensional navigation, or allows the user to rearrange cell order, set `role="grid"`.
+If the rows of the `grid` can be expanded and collapsed, use `role="treegrid"` instead.

 Inside the `<table>`, you'll find the table headers (`<thead>`), table bodies (`<tbody>`), and, optionally, table footers (`<tfoot>`).
 Each of these is made up of table rows (`<tr>`).
 Rows contain table header (`<th>`) and table data  (`<td>`) cells which, in turn, contain all the data.
 In the DOM, before any of this, you may find two additional features: the table caption (`<caption>`) and column groups (`<colgroup>`).
 Depending on whether or not the `<colgroup>` has a `span` attribute, it may contain nested table column (`<col>`) elements.